mspnp/iaas-landing-zone-baseline/README.md

 ## Which Azure landing zone implementation?

 Azure landing zone implementations are varied, by design.
 Your implementation likely will share some similarities with the conceptual architecture used here, but likely may deviate in significant ways.
-These ways could be as fundimental as a different NVA instead of Azure Firewall running from a Secured Vitual Hub in a Azure Virtual WAN to subtle things like an Azure Policy applied to your target management group that disallows a feature showcased in this implementation.
+These ways could be as fundamental as a different NVA instead of Azure Firewall running from a Secured Virtual Hub in a Azure Virtual WAN to subtle things like an Azure Policy applied to your target management group that disallows a feature showcased in this implementation.

 We acknowledge that you will need to map your organization's Azure landing zone realities onto this architecture.
 This architecture strives to follow an implementation similar to one described in [Deploy Enterprise-Scale with hub and spoke architecture](https://github.com/Azure/Enterprise-Scale/blob/main/docs/reference/adventureworks/README.md), and as such the deployment guide will reference key concepts like the "Connectivity subscription," "Subscription vending," or "Online" management group; to name a few.